The Grothendieck--Serre conjecture over valuation rings: Passage to the Henselian rank one case: patching by a product formula

 \section{Passage to the Henselian rank one case: patching by a product formula}

 The aim of this section is to reduce \Cref{GSVal} to the case when $V$ is a Henselian valuation ring of rank one.
-The key of our reduction is the following product formula for patching trivial torsors
+The key of our reduction \Cref{rank-one-kernel-trivial} is the product formula \Cref{decomp-gp} for patching torsors:

-To show this, we establish several properties (\Cref{aniso-int-rat}) of an anisotropic group over a Henselian valuation ring.
-Based on Maculan's compactness \cite{Mac17}*{Thm.~1.1} of anisotropic groups over complete nonarchimedean valued fields, we use the algebraization technique in \cite{BC20}*{\S2} to prove the Henselian version, generalizing its discrete valued case \cite{Guo20}*{3.6}.
-Subsequently, by the Harder-type approximation in \Cref{open-normal}, we prove the product formula, which gives the reduction \Cref{rank-one-kernel-trivial}.